tranlyvu/clrs-implmentation-java/README.md

 In this assignment, you will add code to the file ~/cloudnetmooc/minidc/controller/policy.py.
 Specifically, you will extend the function build() in the class StaticRouting.
 Your code should install a rule in each edge switch.
 If the destination host is a neighbor – that is, if the host is directly connected to the switch via a port – output the packet out that port.
 If not, send the packet "up" to the core switch that is associated with the destination host's VLAN.
 You may use the "upward" rules in DefaultPolicy.build() as a rough guide.
 Useful API functions are also detailed in the source file and comments.

+### Instructions

+To validate your code, open two terminals in the VM and perform the following steps:

+1. In terminal 1, cd to ~/cloudnetmooc and run: sudo ./mdc --vid

+2. In terminal 2, cd to ~/cloudnetmooc/minidc/controller.

+Start Ryu: ryu-manager controller.py.
+The default (naive) routing policy will be loaded automatically.
+3. Now that Ryu has started, press <enter> in terminal 1.

+A Chrome window will pop up, press play to start the video.
+Observe the video quality is poor and plays only in low quality.
+The video may even pause to buffer
+4. Open a new, different instance of Chrome from the menu bar or Desktop.

+Load the improved routing policy by selecting the radio button labeled "Static" and pressing the "Update Policy" button.
+Observe the video plays almost entirely in high quality.
+5. End the experiment:

+In terminal 1, type exit<enter> (do not Ctrl-c to exit, this will interrupt the teardown process.
+If you accidentally Ctrl-c and interrupt the process, run sudo mn -c).
+In terminal 2, Ctrl-c to stop Ryu.

 If coded correctly, you should see an improvement in the video quality compared to Assignment 1.
 The video may not play entirely in high quality, but you should notice an improvement from the policy in Assignment 1.

 ---